Commercial Roof Inspection Guide: Protecting Your Business

 Qualities to Look For

-When selecting a roofing contractor, it’s essential to choose one with experience and expertise in commercial roofs.
+When selecting a roofing contractor for a commercial roof inspection, it’s essential to choose one with experience and expertise in commercial roofs.
 Look for contractors with the following qualities:

 - Proper licensing and insurance.